rackerlabs/rackspace-how-to/content/cloud-files/cloud-files-upload-download-issues-troubleshooting.md

 ### Check Rackspace status

 If you are experiencing issues with Cloud Files, first visit the [Rackspace System Status](https://rackspace.service-now.com/system_status/) page and check for open issues that might be impacting the service.

 ### Check support tickets

-Also check open support tickets for any incidents that might be affecting the service.
+Also check your open support tickets for information about any incidents that might be affecting the service.
+To check your open support tickets, log in to the [Cloud Control Panel](https://mycloud.rackspace.com/) and click **Tickets > Ticket List** in the top navigation bar.

 ### Troubleshoot problems with Cloud Files uploads and downloads